 Script

-Another way to gather information is by installing a special script on your website that will gather visitor information directly.
-It is usually also enriched with publicly available information such as employee headcount, address, social media profiles, and contact information.
+Another method: install a lightweight tracking script on your website that collects visitor information directly.
+This raw data is then enriched with publicly available information — employee headcount, address, social media profiles, and contact data — to build a complete company profile around each visit.

 Website Visitor Tracking FAQs